-The City submitted a 60-day Notice of Intent to Adopt a Development Regulation Amendment to the Washington State Department of Commerce on April 3, 2025 (Exhibit F).
-The state agency comment period is scheduled to end on June 1, 2025.
-No comments have been received to date.
+The City submitted a 60-day Notice of Intent to Adopt a Development Regulation Amendment to the Washington State Department of Commerce on April 3, 2025 (Exhibit G).
+The state agency comment period ended on June 1, 2025.
+The City of Fircrest received minor comments on May 20th, 2025, and submitted a revised draft of the Development Regulation Amendment (Exhibit A) to Commerce on May 21, 2025.